 - F.6.1 CAS Curriculum Committee The committee consists of six elected faculty members, two non-voting student members appointed by the Dean, and, as non-voting ex officio members, the Associate Dean of the College of Arts and Sciences, and a representative of the Registrar's Office.
 The committee's duties are to: - .1 Study and recommend to the CASFC action concerning policy on procedure and criteria for approval, deletion, and change of all CAS course offerings and numbering, prerequisites, corequisites, departmental majors and programs, minors, general degree requirements, proposed new majors and minors, study abroad, and exchange programs. - .2 Review and approve or reject proposals from the various CAS departments for new degree programs, majors, minors, concentrations, certificates, or courses; for changes to degree programs, majors, minors, certificates, or concentrations; and for changes to individual existing courses, including changes in course numbering, title, credit hours, catalogue description, or pre-and co-requisites; and requests to delete a course from the catalogue.
-Such approvals are then reviewed by the CASFC and referred to the UCC.
+Such approvals are referred to the UCC.
 In its deliberations, the committee will consider general philosophy, departmental and general university facilities, staffing, and current course offerings. - .3 Review at its discretion the frequency of offering, numbering, and general relevance of all college courses, including the frequency of special topics and seminar courses, making recommendations for change to departments or the CAS Dean as appropriate. - .4 Review and approve or reject criteria for special majors and applications for special majors in the College. - F.6.2 CAS Promotion and Tenure Committee The committee consists of nine elected faculty members, eight from the College of Arts and Sciences and one faculty member external to CAS, all to be elected by the CAS faculty.
 All members must have attained the rank of associate professor or above with tenure, and at least four members shall have attained the rank of full professor, by the date of election.
 Members serve staggered three-year terms, with three persons elected each year.
 The committee elects a chair from its membership.
+To manage access to credentials files housed in the Candidate Learning Management System (LMS) Courses, the committee will work with the P&T LMS Course administrator whose function resided in the Office of the CAS dean (Appendix I, §5).
 Members are nominated and elected according to the rules spelled out in §F.5.3.5 of this Handbook.
 The committee's duties are to: - .1 Make recommendations in the matters of promotion according to College faculty promotion policy and procedures (Appendix I, §§ I.1-2 of this Handbook).
 In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the Faculty Handbook. - .2 Make recommendations to the Dean in matters of tenure according to College faculty tenure policy and procedures (Appendix I, §§I.3-4 of this Handbook).
 In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the Faculty Handbook. - .3 Recommend changes in promotion and tenure policy or procedure to the CASFC. - .4 Make recommendations for faculty required to participate in Unsatisfactory Performance Review (See §6.9.3).